Top

 Nursing Home Abuse Attorney in Ballantyne, NC

-Call (704) 870-4779 now or send a confidential message to request a free case evaluation with our Charlotte nursing home abuse attorney.
+Call (704) 870-4779 or send a confidential message to request a free case evaluation with our Charlotte nursing home abuse attorney.

-Recognizing Different Types of Nursing Home Abuse
+Recognizing the Types of Nursing Home Abuse

-• Neglect: When a nursing home fails to provide required medical or personal care, residents may experience bedsores, dehydration, malnutrition, poor hygiene, or need hospitalization for a serious condition.
+• Neglect: Failure to provide required medical or personal care, leading to bedsores, dehydration, malnutrition, poor hygiene, or hospitalization.

-Who Is Liable in a Case of Nursing Home Abuse?
+Who Can Be Held Liable for Nursing Home Abuse?

-• Nursing home caregiver
+• The individual caregiver

 • Nursing home management